 update function comes in.
 Whenever Elm receives a message, it checks to see if there is a pattern in the

 update function that matches the incoming message.
 If a pattern does exist, it executes the code for that pattern.
 Otherwise, the application crashes.
 Therefore, it’s important to handle all possible incoming messages.
-Modify the
+Add the

-update function like this:
+update function above

 update function takes a message and a model (